zaidansani/thevault/content/the repository/el1101e/notes/Sociolinguistics.md

 > [!definition] Creole
 > When a pidgin is passed on to the next generation and becomes the first language of a community

-A nativised contact language, that emerges from the restructuring of mutually unintelligble languages.
+A nativised contact language, that emerges from the restructuring of mutually unintelligible languages.

 The creole then becomes more complex than the pidgin due to
 - expansion of vocabulary